What is Modern Biology and why should you study Biology

 The four multidisciplinary programs

-- Molecular Biochemistry – A joint program with the Faculty of Chemistry.
+- Biology and Chemistry (Dual major) – A joint program with the Faculty of Chemistry.

 - Biochemical Engineering – A joint program with the Faculty of Chemical Engineering.